On the possible new heavy scalar and pseudoscalar resonances at the LHC

-{\bf Fig. 1: Dependence of A(GeV) on $m_{t\bar{t}}$(GeV) for scalars with the following parameters $m_{gg}$=1.5 GeV, $m_{1}$=125 GeV. }
+Besides some hints for the 750 GeV resonance, we are witnessing to some evidence for the 96 GeV resonance \cite{Barate} and the 28 GeV resonance \cite{Heister}.
+Solutions of the above algebraic system for heavy quarkonium-gluonium system give us the following twin particles:

 The annihilation term A is large owing to the multigluon strong coupled exchange in the quantum loop.
-The saturation should be expected for strong interactions on the high top quark-gluon ladder.
+The saturation should be expected for strong interactions on the high top quark (bottom quark)-gluon ladder.
+The vector and tensor heavy quarkonium-gluonium systems can not be excluded.
+Note that the Landau-Yang theorem in QCD is not valid, thus the vector particle can couple to two gluons.

-It might be interesting to find the solutions to the algebraic system for the pseudoscalar mesons, assuming that the heavier twin is the possible new resonance $m_{2}=750 GeV$ and the masses of pseudoscalars are $m_{gg}=2.6 GeV,\ m_{t\bar{t}}=321 GeV$ \cite{Cea}.
-The algebraic system provides the remaining three parameters: $A=272.6 GeV,\ m_{1}=118.7 GeV, \ \sin\theta=0.498$.
-However, the LHC did not discover any new boson resonance close to the 125 GeV boson.
-Therefore, the possible new resonance of 750 GeV should be a scalar, not a pseudoscalar.

-We cannot ignore the possibility of formation of pseudoscalars.
-It is well known in hadron physics (lattice studies and QCD sum rules) that the mixture of the scalar light quarkonium and gluonium is large, but the mixture of the pseudoscalar light quarkonium and gluonium is small \cite{Kanada}.
-Let us solve the algebraic system for pseudoscalars with small annihilation matrix element of toponium and gluonium $A=30.0 GeV,\ m_{gg}=2.6 GeV,\ m_{t\bar{t}}=321 GeV$.
-As one might expect, the resulting mixing angle is small $\sin\theta=0.093$; the masses are $m_{1}=29.8 GeV,\ m_{2}=353.8 GeV$.
-The dependence of the mixing on the annihilation is shown in Fig. 2.